yanyangbaobeiIsEmma-zz/CS-234-RL/SuttonBookNotes/Sutton_Book_Points.md

 2. Optimal control, using value functions and DP.
       - from Richard Bellman (mid-1950s), use dynamic system's state and a value funtion, define a functional equation - Bellman equation.
 Bellman also introduced the discrete stochastic version of optimal control problem known as MDPs.
        - Ron Howard(1960) devised policy iteration method for MDPs.
 DP suffers from *the curse of dimensionality*, meaning the computations grow exponentially with the number of states.
+       - DP is widely considered the only feasible way to solve general stochastic optimal control problem, but it suffers from what Bellman called "the curse of dimensionality", meaning that its computational requirements grow exponentially with the number of state variables.

 3. Temporal-difference methods.
       - Klopf (1972) brought trial-and-error learning together with an important component of temporal-difference learning.